-Continue reading “Devine City Council reports”
+Continue reading “Devine City Council waives engineering requirement, fine”

 Early voting for the upcoming midterm elections begins next Monday, Oct.
 22, and continues through Friday, Nov.
 2

 Continue reading “Early voting begins Oct.
 22”

 The talk around town is that the City of Devine raised Water and Sewer Rates because we took over the Golf Course and need money to run it.
 Continue reading “Notice to all utility customers from Mayor Bill Herring”

 Medina County Commissioners’ Court will hold a Public Hearing on the proposed budget for fiscal year 2018-2019 Continue reading “Medina County budget Public Hearing Sept.
 27”

 The following City of Devine departmental reports were included in Council packets at the Devine City Council meeting held Tuesday, August 21.